Shabad0/Redm-vSync-Weather-Restart/README.md

 Server restarts need to be setup in txadmin

+please remove any other weather sync script you might be running could cause issues with this script

 ---------------------------------
 ---EDITED BY JOE MAMA MODIFED BY SHABADO TO FIT REDM
 -----WILL CHANGE WEATHER AT THE 30, 10 AND 5 MINUTE MARK...